davelens/fvtt-party-resources/README.md

 Party Resources is a module that allows you to store party-wide numeric values, scoped on worlds.

+### Features
+* Add/Edit/Delete custom resources
+* Increment/decrement resource values
+* Live updates for players when a value changes
+* Optionally limit resources to a given maximum
+* Track DM resources by hiding certain resources for players

 ## Example
 I run my 5e games with party-based inspiration, rather than individual inspiration.
 The maximum inspiration a party can earn equals the total number of